DreamzUS/RollTheDice/README.md

-# RollTheDice
+# Roll The Dice
-A simple Dice Roll game with Emojis.
+A simple Dice Roll game that uses icons to improve aesthetic.

-I am still fairly new to Python so I'm just creating simple projects.